jjlimepoint/chef-provisioning-vsphere/README.md

 We have attempted to `TODO` markings.
 If you find one, whether it's documentation or a feature, it's a great place to start helping out. `$ grep -r "TODO" lib/`

+We also have a Jenkinsfile with the complete testing suite for this repo.
+Please don't hesitate to pull it down and verify the changes locally with the complete integration tests that are required.

 [gem]: https://rubygems.org/gems/chef-provisioning-vsphere
 [travis]: https://travis-ci.org/chef-partners/chef-provisioning-vsphere